ajv-validator/ajv/docs/api.md

 By default the schema is validated against meta-schema before it is added, and if the schema does not pass validation the exception is thrown.
 This behaviour is controlled by `validateSchema` option.

-::: tip Please note
+::: tip Method chaining
-Ajv return it instance for method chaining from all methods with the prefix `add*` and `remove*`:
+Ajv returns its instance for chaining from all methods prefixed `add*` and `remove*`:

 ```javascript
 const validate = new Ajv().addSchema(schema).addFormat(name, regex).getSchema(uri)
 ```
 :::

 ### ajv.addMetaSchema(schema: object | object[], key?: string): Ajv